kammitama5/kammitama5.github.io/_posts/2017-6-5-Monday-June-5th.md

 ## Solved...and Blocked my Files

+- Was laughing, because I said yesss..solved it!
+Then tried to attach my files...and...BLOCKED.
+So I just linked to my repo.

 ## Hello...

 It's Monday again, and I finished the pre-reqs for this workshop (I hope).